SystemSpace/Compendium/compendium.rst

    Technically you don't need food or drink there but yes there are things.

    Transferring to the waiting room is the hardest part of the transfer.
 From there on it's easy because you're no longer in a closed System.

+What does the waiting room look like?
+  Dunno, I haven't been there yet.

 What is our goal, as of now?
   Collect as much knowledge as possible for LFE!